ris-tlp/slides-pptx/README.md

 # slides-pptx
 A script that copies a pair of words and inserts corresponding pictures into a new slide in PowerPoint using the pptx library.
+Wrote this script to shorten the process of a monotonous group project.

 **Instructions**:
 1. Install pptx using `pip install python-pptx`